maaabilly/small-Projects/README.md

 # small-Projects
-Practice with making common small projects
+Practice with making common small projects using HTML, CSS, and vanilla JavaScript.